Peter R wrote:I use a homemade lift made out of 40mm square steel sections and a 3 tons hydraulic jack .

 SteveMinning wrote:I have a Handy Lift (mentioned above) and am very pleased with it.
 I bought the electric model as I like to work on my bikes early in the morning and didn't want to wake up the neighbors with my compressor starting.
 So far it's worked out very well.
 I just moved from Florida to Kentucky (don't ask why) and found the sucker to be very heavy to move though.

-Users browsing this forum: vidar hjelm johansen and 5 guests
+Users browsing this forum: seattle##gs and 3 guests